These General Terms and Conditions apply to all products and services offered by DECTRIS Ltd. (Valid as of August 2016, last revision March 2022).

 With the conclusion of this Agreement, the Purchaser agrees to buy from DECTRIS, and DECTRIS agrees to sell to the Purchaser, the products set out in the Offer (the "Products").
-The term "Products" shall include the x-ray detector products or any related products listed in the Offer as well as the documentation (the "Product Documentation") and accessories set out in the Offer.
+The term "Products" shall include the x-ray or electron detector products or any related products listed in the Offer as well as the documentation (the "Product Documentation") and accessories set out in the Offer.

 4. Ancillary Services

 DECTRIS shall have the obligation to render the ancillary services set out in the Offer.
 In particular, if such ancillary services are explicitly provided for in the Offer, DECTRIS shall install the Products at the premises of the Purchaser and provide training to the Purchaser and its employees.
 DECTRIS shall have no obligation to render any ancillary services if the Offer does not provide for such ancillary services.

 Unless the Offer explicitly provides otherwise, all prices quoted in the Offer are quoted in Swiss Francs (CHF) and exclusive of value added tax (if any).